News

 The Line fire has burned more than 39,000 acres (61.3 square miles) in San Bernardino County and is 57 percent contained after erupting on Sept.
 5. One structure is reported destroyed and four damaged, according to Cal Fire.

-The commissioner is asking residents who believe their insurance company violated the moratorium to contact the department.
+The commissioner is asking residents who believe that their insurance company violated the moratorium to contact the department.

 Individuals curious about whether their home falls in the emergency declaration zones can visit the insurance agency’s website to determine if their zip code is included in the moratorium.